 I found a device that measures your alcohol level and tells you when it’s safe to drive home.
 While this might seem useful, the best advice is still the simple rule: “don’t drink and drive.”
 Instead of relying on this device, it’s wiser to have a designated driver, take a taxi, or find a trustworthy friend to drive you home.
 If you don’t drink much, you probably won’t need this device at all.

 With the rise of new and creative technological ideas, it’s worth questioning why we often turn to technology to solve problems that might have simpler, non-technological solutions.
 Technology is often hailed as a groundbreaking force that can transform our lives and break new ground.
 But sometimes, the most effective solutions don’t require technology at all.
 Sometimes, the simplest, low-tech approaches are the best.

-Recommended Reading: Get Off The Internet: A Challenge To Reconnect With Yourself
+Get Off The Internet: A Challenge to Reconnect With Yourself

 The Russian Pencil

-The Russians, when faced with the same problem, used a pencil.
+The Russians, faced with the same challenge, simply used a pencil.

 Solar Bottle Bulb

 Imagine a man named Solar Demi in the Philippines using a simple technique to bring light to dark homes.
 He takes plastic bottles, fills them with water, adds a little bleach to prevent bacteria, and installs them on the roof.
 Once sealed, these bottles use natural sunlight to illuminate the house.

 This innovative idea, created by MIT students in 2002, not only cuts down on electric bills but also recycles discarded plastic bottles.
 The organization behind this project aims to install these solar bottle lights in a million homes in the Philippines by 2015.
 They also plan to expand to India, Indonesia, and Switzerland.